RafaFT/100-days-of-code/r2-log.md

 As mentioned "yesterday", _ServeMux_ is both a multiplexer and a handler in Go (because it implements the ServeHTTP method).
 As is turns out, the ServeMux is just a handler, whose ServeHTTP method has the logic for mapping different URLs to different handlers that have been previously registered.
 In other words, ServeMux implements routing by chaining.

 _DefaultServeMux_ is just an instance of a ServeMux, that is publicly available and implicitly used when the functions `http.Handle` and `http.HandleFunc` are called.
 If the `ListenAndServe` method of a Server struct is called without specifying a handler, the DefaultServeMux is used automatically.

+### R2D35 - 2020/06/23

+`[Go]`

+Started studying the fourth chapter of the [Go Web Programming book](https://www.manning.com/books/go-web-programming).

+So far is has given a basic review of the Web and the Client-Server communication model.